sartorius-research/Low-Code-Repository/README.md

 <img width="1856" height="740" alt="image" src="https://github.com/user-attachments/assets/035f7c7e-d8de-4e8d-91c6-0cdfab4034c4" />

 This JSON defines a Node-RED flow that collects spectral data from a **[BioPAT® Viamass dielectric spectroscopy probe](https://shop.sartorius.com/de/p/biopatviamass/BioPAT_Viamass)** via the **BioPAT® Viamass Connect Hub**, processes it with a predictive model, and visualizes the results in real-time.
 When the viable cell concentration (VCC) crosses a defined threshold, the flow marks the event on the chart and sends a Telegram notification accessible on desktop or mobile.
+Apart from standard nodes, the flow uses **[node-red-contrib-opcua](https://github.com/mikakaraila/node-red-contrib-opcua)** and **[node-red-contrib-telegrambot](https://github.com/windkh/node-red-contrib-telegrambot)** .

 ```json
 [